 San Antonio Slip and Fall Lawyers

 If you suffer injuries from a Slip and Fall on another person’s property you may be concerned about whether or not you have a legal claim against the property owner.
-If you have this concern, you should immediately contact an experienced Slip and Fall attorney, such as Stolmeier Law.
+If you have this concern, you should immediately contact an experienced San Antonio Slip and Fall lawyer, such as Stolmeier Law.
 Stolmeier Law can quickly evaluate your situation and provide you the best advice to strengthen your legal claim.

 If you are unable to immediately contact Stolmeier Law for advice, we have created a thorough list of tips on what to do after you suffer a Slip and Fall.
-Slip and Falls are unexpected, so knowing these tips prior to ever suffering a Slip and Fall will provide you the best ability to care for yourself and collect evidence of your Slip and Fall.
+Slip and Falls are unexpected.
+So knowing these tips prior to ever suffering a Slip and Fall will provide you the best ability to care for yourself and collect evidence of your Slip and Fall.
 While it is not a deal breaker for your legal claim to not exercise these tips after you suffer a Slip and Fall, it becomes more difficult to prove your Slip and Fall claim.
 The more evidence of your Slip and Fall the better.

 Now, if you do or do not follow these tips and collect this evidence, you may still be concerned about whether you have any legal claim against a property owner.
 This article will explain the elements you need to prove in a Slip and Fall against a property owner.
 Every element needs to be proven, and some elements are easier to prove than others.

 Compare your experiences with the elements that need to be proven below.